Prison Legal News:

 West Virginia Prisoner Sued By Victims Mother Following $50,000 Award

-The Amity Foundation, based in Porterville, California, had $3.75 million in ...
+The Amity Foundation, based in Porterville, California, had $3.75 million in contracts to operate ...

 The California Department of Corrections and Rehabilitation (CDCR), while overrunning its 2005 $6.4 billion state budget by $543 million, nonetheless diverted $480,000 of unspent drug treatment money to a private foundation to create a movie studio.